How safe is the birth control implant?

 What are the risks of using the birth control implant?

 Serious problems with Nexplanon are rare, but they include arm pain that lasts for longer than a few days, an infection in the arm that needs medicine, or a scar on your arm where the implant goes.
+Very rarely, the implant can bend or break in your arm.
+If that happens, it may not be working and needs to be taken out.

 Tell your doctor or nurse if you have any of the following while using Nexplanon: